 I got a new laptop with Windows 7.
-I resized the windows partition and installed Ubuntu 10.10 to the free space using manual partition, with several partitions for /boot, /, /home, swap, and another to be formated as ntfs to share files with the Windows 7 boot.
+I resized the windows partition and installed Ubuntu 10.10 in the free space using manual partition, with several partitions for /boot, /, /home, swap, and another to be formated as NTFS to share files with the Windows 7 boot.

-All worked perfectly in the ubuntu side, but the disk management of Windows 7 sees all partitions as Primary and don't let me format the one i set aside for ntfs.
+All worked perfectly on the Ubuntu side, but the disk management of Windows 7 sees all partitions as Primary and doesn't let me format the one I set aside for NTFS.
 I always thought that there could only be 4 primary partitions, so seeing 9 primary partions was unexpected.
-With all my previous computers this worked fine and i could use both systems to access the common data partition.
+With all my previous computers this worked fine and I could use both systems to access the common data partition.

 Edit: This is the output of fdisk -l